Shamilkv34/book/nostarch/chapter04.md

                                              // function
 }

-// This function takes a String and returns a String fn takes_and_gives_back(a_string: String) -> String { // a_string comes into
+// This function takes a String and returns a String. fn takes_and_gives_back(a_string: String) -> String { // a_string comes into
                                                       // scope